snowplow/documentation/docs/data-apps/index.md

 ![Image of application install process](images/add-connection.png)

-Once you have selected a destination, provided the credentials and run any sql scripts we will then test the connection and once tested successfully will be available for the application to use.
+Once you have selected a destination, provided the credentials and run the suggested SQL script, BDP will test the connection.
+Upon a successful test, the application will be available to use.

 ## General Usage
 ### Is the app running?